 Students writing senior theses will enroll in RELI 498 during the fall semester of their senior year, and RELI 499 (ordinarily, a double course) in the spring semester.
 In some cases students may elect to take RELI 499 as a single course.

-Students are responsible for delivering copies of their thesis to their advisor and readers before 5 p.m. on the second Monday of April (or the last Wednesday of November for 18E graduates).
+Students are responsible for delivering copies of their thesis to their advisor and readers before 5 p.m. on the second Monday of April (or the last Wednesday of November for "E" graduates).
 The Registrar's Office has formatting and submission guidelines.
 Please consult the Registrar's website for the format and deposit of the thesis for honors.
-Oral examinations will be scheduled by Lisa Ballou, Department Coordinator, within ten days following the receipt of the thesis.
+Oral examinations will be scheduled by Lisa Ballou, Academic Department Coordinator, within ten days following the receipt of the thesis.

-Thesis Funding 2017/2018
+Religion Department Thesis Funding 2018/2019